aarongodin/jsonschema/README.md

 ### Create From Fluent API

-The fluent API is a DSL for concise syntax for generating `JSONSchema::Validator` objects.
-Here's an example that shows a complex schema represented using the fluent API.
+The fluent API is a DSL with a concise syntax for generating `JSONSchema::Validator` objects.
+See the [Fluent](https://aarongodin.github.io/jsonschema/JSONSchema/Fluent.html) class for full usage specification.
+Here's an example that shows a complex schema represented using the fluent API:

 ```crystal
 require "jsonschema"